WhiteOrange/grouped_timeline/README.md

 ## Getting started

-flutter_timezone_name is basically an improved timeline package so you can just use as an TimeLine widget directly.
+grouped_timeline is basically an improved timeline package so you can just use as an TimeLine widget directly.

 ## Usage